 The test examines a sample of blood under the microscope to identify the presence of microfilaria.

-Note that while a positive test definitely indicates heartworm infection, a negative test does not necessarily mean there is no infection – about 10 to 25 percent of infected dogs do not have microfilaria in their blood circulation.
+While a positive test definitely indicates heartworm infection, a negative test does not necessarily mean there is no infection.
+The reason is, about 10 to 25 percent of infected dogs do not have microfilaria in their blood circulation.